ilkkanml/TV_Project_Platform/project-bible/01-product-bible.md

 The admin panel must not include channel package management.

+The admin panel must not include content catalog management.

 ## App Relationship

 The Android TV or Fire TV app is the player client.